arshomeh/retail-aggregator/README.md

 Please check the [Wiki page](https://github.com/arshomeh/retail-aggregator/wiki) for the documentation.

-### Notes
+>**Note:**

-In order to run the application, you will need docker.
+>In order to run the application, you will need docker.
-Or install manually MongoDB and the required python packages from the [requirements.txt](https://github.com/arshomeh/retail-aggregator/blob/main/requirements.txt) file.
-Also, you'll need to change the URI for the MongoDB connection in [mongoConnector.py](https://github.com/arshomeh/retail-aggregator/blob/main/src/mongoConnector.py) and [sparkAggregator.py](https://github.com/arshomeh/retail-aggregator/blob/main/src/sparkAggregator.py) files.
+>Or install manually MongoDB and the required python packages from the [requirements.txt](https://github.com/arshomeh/retail-aggregator/blob/main/requirements.txt) file.
+>Also, you'll need to change the URI for the MongoDB connection in [mongoConnector.py](https://github.com/arshomeh/retail-aggregator/blob/main/src/mongoConnector.py) and [sparkAggregator.py](https://github.com/arshomeh/retail-aggregator/blob/main/src/sparkAggregator.py) files.

 ### Installation